redtexts/texts/gorter_1920_open_letter_to_lenin.md

 This was not seen by Radek when he was in Germany, not by the Executive in Moscow, nor by you, as is evident from your words.

-And it is on these bases that the tactics of the Kommunistische-Arbeiter Partei in Germany, the Communist Party of Sylvia Pankhurst, and the majority of the Amsterdam Commission, as appointed by Moscow, are founded.
+And it is on these bases that the tactics of the Kommunistische-Arbeiter Partei in Germany, the Communist Party of Sylvia Pankhurst^[So far, at least.], and the majority of the Amsterdam Commission, as appointed by Moscow, are founded.

 It is on these grounds that they strive, above all, to raise the masses as a whole, and the individuals to a higher level, to educate them one by one to be revolutionary fighters, by making them realise (not through theory only, but especially by practice), that all depends on them, that they are to expect nothing from foreign help, very little from leaders, and all from themselves.

-Theoretically, therefore, and apart from private utterances, minor questions and excrescences, which like those of Wolffheim and Laufenberg, are inevitable in the first phases of a movement, the view taken by these parties and comrades is quite right, and your opposition absolutely wrong.
+Theoretically, therefore, and apart from private utterances, minor questions and excrescences, which like those of Wolffheim and Laufenberg, are inevitable in the first phases of a movement, the view taken by these parties and comrades is quite right, and your opposition absolutely wrong.^[It has struck me that in this controversy you almost invariably make use of private, and not public voices of the oppos­ition.]

 On going from the East to the West of Europe, we traverse at a given moment an economic boundary.
 It runs from the Baltic to the Mediterranean, somewhere from Danzig to Venice.
 This line divides two worlds.
 West of this line there is a practically absolute domination of industrial, commercial and financial capital, united in the most highly developed banking capital.